-The Enderby Cliffs loom above us as we gather our things in the parking lot.
-Gazing up, it’s hard to believe we’ll be at the top in only a few hours.
-The path from the parking lot runs parallel to a private driveway and passes through the fence that marks the park boundaries.
-After squeezing through the tiny opening, we enter the forest and soon come to the first reminder of the old trail.
-I’m thankful that the trail has been extensively reworked and that it’s no longer a mad scramble up the mountain.
+The large parking lot at the trailhead rests in the shadow of the Enderby Cliffs.
+When you gaze up at it, it’s hard to believe you’ll be at the top in only a few hours.
+The trail runs parallel to a private driveway and you’ll pass through a fence that marks the park boundaries.
+After squeezing through the tiny opening, you’ll enter the forest and come to the first reminder of the old trail.

-Pausing for breath, we take in the gorgeous view.
-We’ve only been climbing for less than three kilometers, but we’re already 680m above the Valley floor and the cars in the parking lot look like tiny ants!
-The Okanagan Valley stretches before us, dotted with fields and patches of forest.
-The Shuswap Lookout is nothing more than a break in the trees; there’s not much room to sit without blocking the path so we continue on.
+The Shuswap Lookout is just over 2 km from the trailhead and is a great place to take a break and enjoy the gorgeous view.
+You’ve gained just over 200 meters and the cars in the parking lot are tiny.
+The Okanagan Valley stretches before you, dotted with fields and patches of forest.
+The Shuswap Lookout is nothing more than a break in the trees though and there isn’t much room to sit without blocking the path.

 Larch Hills Lookout